-- food so that low-income renters will not need to plan their meal schedules around the event. - 8.
+- 8. Organize voter registration events.
+Hold social events, like block parties, at which low-income renters are encouraged to register to vote.
+Consider hosting an event for National Voter Registration Day, an annual nonpartisan Civic Holiday that celebrates and promotes voter registration opportunities.
+Signing up as an official Civic Holidays partner can increase the visibility of these activities and even provide access to funding opportunities.
+Make sure that events are widely publicized and accessible to all community members.
+Successful events will have printed materials in multiple languages and onsite translation, which will encourage voter registration among new citizens whose primary language is not English.
+To ensure that events are accessible to families, make the events kid-friendly or provide childcare.
+To boost attendance, offer food so that attendees will not need to plan their meal schedules around the event. - 9.
 Positive messaging matters.
-Many lowincome renters may not be registered to vote because they feel that elected officials do not have their interests in mind.
+Many low-income renters may not be registered to vote because they feel that elected officials do not have their interests in mind.
 Research shows that positive messages can help voters overcome their skepticism towards voting.
 Connect an individual's personal experience to the democratic process and the potential for social change.
 Be prepared to share reminders of very close elections where a small number of voters determined the difference.
-If someone is frustrated with the political process, you might tell them that you share the same concern, which is why you are registering voters to elect new leaders. - 9.
+If someone is frustrated with the political process, you might tell them that you share the same concern, which is why you are registering voters to elect new leaders. - 10.
 Explain what's at stake.
 If you are organizing in public housing or registering low-income renters in subsidized properties, you should encourage them to protect their housing program by voting.
 Remind them that it's important to vote for leaders who will maintain or increase the budget for subsidized housing programs so they can make needed repairs and increase the number of community members who have access to affordable housing.

 Many organizations encounter questions about voting eligibility for people experiencing homelessness.
 In every state, people experiencing homelessness have the right to vote.
 The National Voter Registration Form allows a voter to designate an outdoor place where they regularly stay as their place of residence, for the purpose of determining their voting precinct and which ballot they should receive.
 Shelters and social services agencies should also consider allowing clients to use their addresses and to receive mail-in ballots at their sites.
-Each state has its own procedure for processing the registrations of voters without a permanent address; it is always best to confirm the requirements with your local election officials.
+Fach state has its own procedure for processing the registrations of voters without a permanent address; it is always best to confirm the requirements with your local election officials.